The Struggle is Real: Managing Your Mental Health as a DPT Student

 - Take a mental health day.

-- Use a time-marked reusable water bottle.
+- Use a time-marked water bottle to keep yourself hydrated.

 - Eat vitamin-rich food (e.g., fruits, veggies, fish, seeds).